arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 <a name="Ex2Task4" />
 #### Task 4 - Configuring MSDeploy ####

-In this task you will ...
+In this task you will learn how to deploy a Website as part of the ARM template.

 1. In Azure PowerShell, navigate to the **Source/Assets** folder of the lab